deepset-ai/haystack/docker/README.md

 The Docker image comes in six variants:
 - `haystack:gpu-<version>` contains Haystack dependencies as well as what's needed to run the REST API and UI.
 It comes with the CUDA runtime and is capable of running on GPUs.
-- `haystack:cpu-remote-inference-<version>` a slimmed-down version of cpu image + REST API and UI.
-It is specifically designed for PromptNode inferencing using remote-hosted models such as HuggingFace Inference, OpenAI, Cohere, Anthropic etc.
+- `haystack:cpu-remote-inference-<version>` is a slimmed down version of the CPU image with the REST API and UI.
+It is specifically designed for PromptNode inferencing using remotely hosted models, such as Hugging Face Inference, OpenAI, Cohere, Anthropic, and similar.
 - `haystack:cpu-<version>` contains Haystack dependencies as well as what's needed to run the REST API and UI.
 It has no support for GPU so must be run on CPU.
 - `haystack:base-gpu-<version>` only contains the Haystack dependencies.
-It comes with the CUDA runtime and is capable of running on GPUs.
+It comes with the CUDA runtime and can run on GPUs.
-- `haystack:base-cpu-remote-inference-<version>` a slimmed-down version of cpu image, specifically designed for PromptNode inferencing using remote-hosted models such as HuggingFace Inference, OpenAI, Cohere, Anthropic etc.
+- `haystack:base-cpu-remote-inference-<version>` is a slimmed down version of the CPU image, specifically designed for PromptNode inferencing using remotely hosted models, such as Hugging Face Inference, OpenAI, Cohere, Anthropic, and similar.
 - `haystack:base-cpu-<version>` only contains the Haystack dependencies.
 It has no support for GPU so must be run on CPU.

 ## Image Development